Retroactive child support

 - The child turns 18 or graduates from high school.

 - There occurs a substantial change to the child’s health insurance, medical expense, private school tuition, or daycare expense.

 Modification of child support is usually more difficult than initially establishing child support because the standard that the court must use is more difficult to meet.
 This higher standard for modifying child support is one reason why it is so important for a party to make sure that he or she does it right the first time by making a strong case when child support is being initially established.

 Child support agreements

 Parties often try to reach a written agreement on child support instead of allowing the court to decide it.
 Doing so has numerous advantages.
 It allows the parties to avoid the risk that the court will order child support with which the parties do not agree.
 It also allows the parties to save the time and expense associated with litigating their child support dispute all the way to trial.
 The parties must be careful when drafting such an agreement, however, because the court has the authority to disregard an agreement on child support if it finds that it violates the Maryland Child Support Guidelines or is otherwise not in the child’s best interests.
-An attorney can be extremely valuable in the negotiation and drafting of such an agreement.
+An Annapolis Child Support Lawyer can be extremely valuable in the negotiation and drafting of such an agreement.

 In any case involving child support, both parties have the right to conduct discovery.
 Discovery is the process of compelling the other side to provide information that may help one’s case.
 Discovery can occur in several different ways, including with interrogatories, requests for documents, and depositions.
 Discovery can also include obtaining documents from outside sources like employers and financial institutions.
 Discovery can sometimes uncover information that the other party is trying to hide.
 In cases involving child support, discovery is extremely important because a lot of detailed information is required in order to make a persuasive case to the court.